 The Indian mass spectrometers market is estimated at Rs 410 crore in 2019 with 260 units.
 2019 saw major price erosion in this segment with poor credit facilities available and, thus, low allocation of funds for capital equipment.
 If this situation continues and pharma companies stay away from investing, downtime will be huge if this vacuum-based system goes down, as much advanced preparation is required and a proper solvent that does not contaminate the system is mandatory.

-Globally the trend is moving toward HR-MS moving toward high res, which allows detection of analytes to the nearest 0.001 atomic mass units.
+n of analytes to the nearest 0.001 atomic mass units.
 Examples of HR-MS instruments are time-of-flight (TOF) and Fourier transform ion cyclotron resonance (FTICR), which forms the basis of the orbitrap technology.
 Generally, these instruments measure the exact mass of analytes without fragmentation, however, they can be combined with a quadrupole in which case fragmentation is also possible and can add more selectivity to the method.
 However in India, given the nature of use, with focus on generic chemicals and barely any innovation done; and price points being of utmost importance, triple quad continues to be popular.
 The clinicians are looking to only perform targeted quantitation with ultimate sensitivity being important.
 Hence, HR-MS may not be appreciated in India, procured largely to meet regulatory compliance.

 While MALDI-TOF is being considered archaic by some countries, as a result of its being inexpensive, easy to perform, fast and accurate, matrix-assisted laser desorption ionization, in India it continues to have relevance and has become the standard means of bacterial identification from cultures in clinical microbiology laboratories.